Met Office issues amber warning as heavy rain forecast to hit northern Scotland

 Scottish Government officials will continue to monitor the situation and work with frontline agencies to mitigate the impact of the weather.

-First Minister John Swinney will chair a meeting of SGORR on Monday evening to review the situation.
+First Minister John Swinney will attend a meeting of SGORR on Monday evening, which will be chaired by Justice Secretary Angela Constance.

 In a post on social media he said: “Please follow all advice and stay safe.”